hues-platform/cesar-p-core/docs/source/public/installation.rst

 2. Python
 ----------
-CESAR-P requires Python 3.8.
+CESAR-P supports Python 3.8.
 Download and Install from https://www.python.org/downloads/.
+Newer Python Versions might well work, but are not fully tested.

-If you already have a Python installation, do not tick 'Add Python X.Y to Path' during installation procedure.
+If you already have a different Python version installed, do not tick 'Add Python X.Y to Path' during installation procedure.

 Note: using Anaconda is not recommended, as it might be more complicated to handle with your IDE